onefrankguy/epic-loot/README.md

 * Unencountered Locations are shuffled back into the Locations pile once it's exhausted.
 * You can look at the cards in your deck at any time.
 * You must shuffle your deck after looking at the cards in it.

+These changes where driven by several design goals:

+* Available choices should be consistent through the life of the game.
+* Losses should feel like "I made the wrong choice" not "I drew bad cards".

 ### Technology ###